dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3386: Ensuring healthcare for all is a societal imperative.
+### T3386: Society has a moral obligation to ensure basic healthcare for all.

 |Support|
 |---|